-Sitges, located about 30km south from Barcelona, is a town widely known in Spain for its beaches and parties.
+Sitges, about 30km south of Barcelona, is a town widely known in Spain for its beaches and parties.
 The story of Sitges starts back in 4th century, when there was a human settlement in the Iberian Peninsula.
 Its name was given after the Sitges family, who took over the town in the 12th century after the count Mir Geribert.
 Sitges’ economy was based primarily on the wine production, until the 1960’s post-war economic boom, when it became a major touristic location.

-The city’s infrastructure is very tourism oriented.
+Located on the Mediterranean coast, Sitges has 17 beaches that enjoy a mild and temperate climate.
+It is surrounded by the Garraf’s Park mountains, which makes its climate unique.
+It is over forty-four square kilometers that are home to twenty-eight thousand inhabitants.
+Thirty-five percent of its population counts with foreigners, mainly from The Netherlands and United Kingdom; whose children attend international schools nearby.
+The story of Sitges tells that the infrastructure is very tourism oriented.
 It has three marinas, being the city with most marinas in Spain.
 During the past years, economic activities have disappeared, giving priority to the tourism market of the region.
 Besides tourism, some of the economy is based on fishing, due to its geographic location.

-As a place that has an old historical background, Sitges still has many historical sites.
-The most popular one is the Iglesias de Sant Bartomeu I Santa Tecla, the church better known as “La Punta” or “The Tip” for its location on the edge of a coastal hill.
-It was built in the seventeenth century and carries a mixture of a Baroque and Renaissance style.
-Hospital de Sant Joan Baptista is another place, worth to visit on your tour around the city.
-The look at the hospital dated in 14st century definitely fulfill your cultural and historcial needs.
-The hospital is even listed in the list of the architectural heritage of Catalonia, with a library placed inside currently.
+One of the most popular one is the Iglesias de Sant Bartomeu I Santa Tecla, the church know as “La Punta” or “The Tip” for its location on the edge of a coastal hill.
+Its was built in the seventeenth century and carries a mixture of a Baroque and Renaissance style.
+Sitges’ economy was mostly base on the production of wine until the economic boom of the 1960s, after which it became a tourist resort.

-How to get there:
+How to get to Sitges?